-After receiving authorization, the determination of whether the tobacco products that are the subject of this order continue to satisfy the requirements of section 911(g)(2)(A) and (B), is driven, in part, by use behavior.
-In your applications, you describe plans for postmarket studies, including cross-sectional surveys and behavioral cohort studies.
-In your behavioral cohort study, monitoring use of the products that are the subject of this order in terms of uptake, dual use, and complete switching is required.
-In particular, your PMSS must assess the extent to which new MRTP users were never, former, or current smokers, or other tobacco product users before initiating the MRTPs and the extent to which new users of the MRTPs become exclusive IQOS users, dual users with combusted cigarettes or other tobacco products, or transition to combusted cigarette smoking over time.
-These studies should be designed to observe behavior over a sufficient period of time to examine, for instance, the extent to which dual use of IQOS and combusted cigarettes is a transitional versus stable pattern of use.
+After receiving authorization, the determination of whether the tobacco products, which are the subject of this order, continue to satisfy the requirements of section 911(g)(2)(A) and (B), is driven, in part, by use behavior.

+Your proposed postmarketing surveillance and studies (PMSS) include a 6-month cross sectional study (n=1,000) to assess product knowledge, use, and attitudes among people who started smoking VLNTM cigarettes within the past 6 months (Section X "Postmarket Surveillance Program," pp. 5-6).
+Primary objectives of the study would be to assess VLNTM product knowledge, use patterns, and demographic characteristics of VLNTM smokers (age, gender, ethnicity, three-digit zip code).
+Secondary objectives would be to assess the use of other tobacco products at the time of initiation of VLNTM cigarettes, describe how users learned about VLNTM cigarettes, and describe personal factors motivating initiation of VLNTM cigarette use.
+You also propose to recruit a subset of the cross-sectional study participants into a longitudinal study that would evaluate reductions in cigarette use among VLNTM smokers prospectively over a 12-month period.
+We agree with the constructs you propose to assess in your 6-month crosssectional study (e.g., knowledge of VLNTM's product features - including understanding of the health risks associated with various patterns of use - as well as demographic characteristics and current, previous, and subsequent use patterns with VLNTM and other cigarettes).
+In your longitudinal study, monitoring use of the products that are the subject of this order in terms of uptake, dual use, and complete switching is required.
+In particular, your PMSS must assess the extent to which new MRTP users were never, former, or current smokers, or other tobacco product users before initiating the MRTPs and the extent to which new users of the MRTPs become exclusive VLNTM cigarette users, dual users with combusted cigarettes or other tobacco products, or transition to normal nicotine content (NNC) cigarette smoking over time.
+These studies must be designed to observe behavior over a sufficient period of time to examine, for instance, the extent to which dual use of VLNTM cigarettes and combusted cigarettes is a transitional versus stable pattern of use.